 John Berry was in Clark County, Kentucky by 1801 when his daughter, Elizabeth, married Henry Lewis Goodloe.
 I believe John was the son of Thomas Berry, but there is still some work to be done in proving that.
 The Berrys came from Virginia, exact location undetermined.

 Edward Dobyns arrived in Hopkins County from Virginia before 1810.
 He married Sarah Mott in Richmond County in 1797.
 Edward was the son of Edward Dobyns who died in Richmond County before 1789.
-Daniel Dobyns of Colonial Virginia: His English Ancestry and American Descendants by Kenneth W. Dobyns and Margaret S. Thorpe documents the Dobyns line back a number of generations.
+Daniel Dobyns of Colonial Virginia: His English Ancestry and American Descendants by Kenneth W. Dobyns and Margaret S. Thorpe documents the Dobyns line back several generations.
 Judge the validity of that information for yourself.

 Titus Fox was a Revolutionary War soldier from Wilkes County, North Carolina.
 He married Elizabeth Wright there in 1780.
 They lived in Burke County, North Carolina in 1790 and in the Pendleton District of South Carolina in 1800 before settling in Hopkins County by 1810.
 His father, James, and some of his siblings also made the move to Kentucky.

 Sarah Gill married John Hankins in 1783 in Frederick County, Virginia.
 Following John's Revolutionary War service, they lived in Wilkes County, North Carolina before settling in Hopkins County prior to 1810.
 Her parents are unknown.